 - 2.2 degrees Celsius or below for no less than 55 days*

-- 3.3 degrees Celsuis or below for no less than 90 days*
+- 3.3 degrees Celsius or below for no less than 90 days*

 * Maximum air temperatures can be exceeded during defrost cycles, lasting no more than 60 minutes and may occur up to 4 times per day.
 Temperatures must not exceed 12.7 degrees Celsius during this period.

-Only air probes are required to measure the temperatures, but 4 additional days must be added to the cold treatment period.
+Only air probes are required to measure the temperatures.
 A minimum of 3 probes are required.
 The cold treatment schedule applied should be stated on the phytosanitary certificate.
 All temperature data for cold treatment must be available for verification, and copies must be provided to USDA/APHIS upon request.

 Israel maintains a zero-tolerance policy towards fruit intercepted with quarantine pests.